 Wylie clicked a claw into the wooden groove and nudged the false door open.
 The bookcase swung wide, and he eyed the matte black safe critically.
 It was more a vault than what he expected to find.
 Encased in cement, the safe was almost as tall as him.
-In the center was a dial waiting for a combination, and beneath that a handle.
-Wylie considered the metal contraption in silence.
+In the center was a dial waiting for a combination, and beneath that, a handle.
+Wylie considered the metal contraption in silence for long moments.

 Shit, he really was made for this.

 The darkness within the vault hid nothing from Wylie’s night vision.
-He couldn’t say what bonds were exactly, but he knew the large, colorful pieces of paper kept in neat piles on the top shelf were them.
+He couldn’t say what bonds were exactly, but he guessed the large, colorful pieces of paper kept in neat piles on the top shelf were them.
 There were flat boxes on the shelf beneath he figured must be the jewelry Diego mentioned.
 All the other shelves held cash separated into bundles and kept in tidy piles.
-It was the most money he’d ever seen before, and Wylie didn’t have to count it to know it was an absolute fortune.
+It was the most money he’d ever seen in his life, and Wylie didn’t have to count it to know it was an absolute fortune.

 Wylie wrenched the door with a final motion until the opening was as low as his knees, then he reached in to sweep the lowest shelf into the duffel.
 The scales on his wrist caught and tore right through a metal shelf and shredded half a bundle of cash.

 “Fuck!”
-Wylie froze as ripped hundred dollar bills fluttered down to his sneakers.
+Wylie froze as ripped twenty-dollar bills fluttered down to his sneakers.
 Any sudden movement could end with all the money shredded.
-On the best of days, his palms were the only safe part of Wylie’s hands when his scales were out.
+On the best of days, his palms were the only safe part of his hands when his scales were out.
 When he was shaking, his demon arms became even more of a hazard—not that he would admit to the adrenaline coursing through him.

 Wylie grimaced as darkness throbbed for a moment behind his eyes.
 He didn’t have time for this.
 There was no fucking time.

 “Fuck it.”
-Wylie gave up on his hands, and his eyes lit on a thick, hardcover novel on the bookcase shelves.
+Wylie gave up on his hands, and his eyes lit on a thick, hardcover encyclopedia on the bookcase shelves.
 It didn’t matter if his claws shredded the book just so long as they didn’t touch the money.
-Wylie pulled the book down and used a sweeping motion to clear half of the first shelf into the duffel bag.
+Wylie pulled the encyclopedia down and used a sweeping motion to clear half of the first shelf into the duffel bag.
 “Yes.
 Fucking winning,” he cheered triumphantly.

 He held the bag gingerly by the strap with his knee raised to brace the bottom.
-With the book, Wylie knocked the rest of the contents from the shelf into the waiting opening.
-Things went faster after that, and it was difficult to truly understand the stacks of money sailing into the bag.
+With the book, Wylie knocked the rest of the contents from the shelf into the waiting bag.
+Things went faster after that, and it was difficult to truly understand the stacks of money sailing past him.